The Guardian/ Gremlin Bell for Bikers

 The old man took two bells and tied one bell on each of the motorcycles of his two new friends.
 He told them to stay safe.

 The bells would save them as they had saved him.

 As time has elapsed the story goes that these evil road spirits love riding motorcycles.
 Some say they are attracted to motorcycles as bees to honey.
-The only way to get the gremlins off the bike is to trap then inside the gremlin bell.
+The only way to get gremlins off the bike is to trap them inside the gremlin bell.

 Remember to keep your guarding bell polished.
 Riders of motorcycles say that the guardian bell should hang as close to the road as possible.

 Stay safe and as they say “Never ride faster than your angel can fly.”

 Superstitions about babies – make sure the baby achieves success.
 Auspicious gemstones for infants.
 Superstitions about caul found on some babies at birth.

 List of common Gambling Superstitions in the West and China.
 The Chinese patron god of gamblers.
 The Patron Saint of Gamblers.